jamos-tay/aeutils/user_docs.md

 ![Loop out](img/loopexp.png)

 If these conditions are met, your work area is guaranteed to be a perfect loop.
-It's annoying to put `loopOut()` on everything but there's some benefits to doing it this way:

-- Keyframe loops don't have to start at the same time.
-This lets you offset your keyframes which leads to a smoother animation.
-- It's not affected by keyframe easing.
-- You use the minimum number of keyframes per property.
-This makes tweaking things easier.
-- You can use multiples of your loop length, e.g. (4s, 8s, 12s...)

 *See also [LoopOut as a variable](#loopout-as-a-variable)*